Gromov's Compactness Theorem for the Intrinsic Timed-Hausdorff Distance: Introduction

-In this paper we prove a compactness theorem for this notion of timed-Hausdorff convergence: a sequence of equibounded and equicompact timed-metric-spaces with uniformly bounded time functions converges in the intrinsic timed-Hausdorff sense.
-For the full somewhat stronger statement, see Theorem~\ref{thm:timed-Gromov-compactness-A}.
+In this paper we prove a compactness theorem for the notion of intrinsic timed-Hausdorff convergence.
+For the full, somewhat stronger statement, see Theorem~\ref{thm:timed-Gromov-compactness-A}.
+Note that no knowledge of Lorentzian geometry is required throughout this manuscript, but further applications of our compactness theorem to Lorentzian manifolds will appear in future work.

-Our compactness theorem is proven in Sections~\ref{sect:p1}-~\ref{sect:p3}.
-In Section~\ref{sect:p1} we begin the proof by imitating Gromov's proof of his compactness theorem in \cite{Gromov-poly}.
-As we added significant details to his original proof, we developed the notion of ``addresses" for points in Section~\ref{sect:p2}.
-With these ``addresses'' we complete a stronger statement of the compactness theorem which controls the convergence of time in a uniform way in Section~\ref{sect:p3}.

-Our notion of ``addresses" provides a new way of stating Gromov's Compactness Theorem for sequences of metric spaces, that we state and prove in Section~\ref{sect:ap1}.
-We also restate an Arzela-Ascoli Theorem for sequences of real valued uniformly bounded Lipschitz functions on a converging sequence of metric spaces using ``addresses'' in Section~\ref{sect:ap2}.
-We suggest a more general Arzela-Ascoli Conjecture that could be proven using ``addresses'' in Section~\ref{sect:ap3}.

-Sakovich-Sormani introduced the notion of the intrinsic timed-Hausdorff distance in \cite{SakSor-Notions} to define a new notion of convergence for smooth Lorentzian space-times.
-They describe a method of converting smooth causally null compactifiable space-times into compact timed metric spaces in a canonical way using the cosmological time function of Anderson-Galloway-Howard \cite{AGH} and the null distance of Sormani-Vega \cite{SV-null}.
-Although we do not wish to go into the details of this conversion in this paper, we point out that our compactness theorem is immediately a precompactness theorem for sequences of such smooth Lorentzian manifolds producing limit spaces that are timed-metric-spaces in \cite{SakSor-Notions}.
-Further applications of our compactness theorem to Lorentzian manifolds will appear in future work.

-It should be noted that some people have used the Sormani-Vega null distance of \cite{SV-null} to convert space-times into metric spaces, without keeping track of the time functions.
-See the work of Allen, Burtscher, Garc\'ia-Heveling, Kunzinger, and S\"amann in \cite{Allen-Null, Allen-Burtscher-22, Burtscher-Garcia-Heveling-Global, Kunzinger-Steinbauer-22}.
-If one does this, then one can apply Gromov's original compactness theorem to obtain a timeless GH limit space which is only a metric space.
-However, one needs a time function to define the causal structure on the limit space \cite{SakSor-Notions}.
-We believe the work of Allen, Burtscher, and Garc\'ia-Heveling should be extendable to the stronger notion of timed-Hausdorff convergence studied here.